-After a long period of closure, the team at Latrobe Performing Arts (LPA) wanted to give something back to the community.
-The gift came in the form of the Summer Sessions concerts presented by LPA in the AGL Loy Yang Sound Shell at Victory Park in Traralgon.
+After a long period of closure, the team at Latrobe "Lucky for us we were able to invite the scheduled acts Performing Arts (LPA) wanted to give something back to to perform at other events.
+The Strzelecki Stringbusters the community.
+The gift came in the form of the Summer were able to support Keep The Circle Unbroken, one of Sessions concerts presented by LPA in the AGL Loy Yang our first gigs back in the theatre," Bec said.
+More than Sound Shell at Victory Park in Traralgon.
+1800 attended the concerts, with the final show attracting just under 1000.

-"It's a big year coming up with the opening of Gippsland Performing Arts Centre in late 2021 and we know our community loves live music," Latrobe City Council's Director Creative Arts Bec Cole said.
+"It's a big year coming up with the opening of Gippsland Performing Arts Centre in late 2021 and we know our "Most people in the crowd were so thankful to have an community loves live music," Latrobe City Council's opportunity to gather together again, and to get back Director Creative Arts Bec Cole said. to something normal and fun," Bec said.